Vartabg/atxbro/projectsum.md

 * **Purpose**: To provide users with key details about VA Education & Training benefits within the VetNav card.
 * **Files Affected**: `src/index.html`
 * **Next Steps**: Populate detailed content for the final collapsible benefit category (Housing Assistance).
+**VetNav Module - Phase 2: Housing Assistance Content Added**

+* **Date**: 2025-05-29
+* **Change**: Populated the collapsible content section for "Housing Assistance" in `src/index.html` with detailed information based on `vetnavDeepResearch3.txt`.
+* **Purpose**: To provide users with key details about VA Housing Assistance benefits within the VetNav card.
+This completes the detailed content population for all five main benefit categories in the collapsible sections.
+* **Files Affected**: `src/index.html`
+* **Next Steps**: Implement the "PACT Act Deep Dive" and "Discharge Information" sections as per Phase 2 plan.
+Then, proceed to the interactive myth buster and static document checklists.